 For an unbelievable moment, the emptiness rang in John’s ears like mocking laughter.

 John was struck with the maddening desire to say something, but there was nothing to be said.
-He had not uttered a word since first entering the shop and the whole of the scene which had passed between himself and the lady had been as noiseless as a display of ballet.
+He had not uttered a word since first entering the shop and the whole of the scene that had passed between himself and the lady had been as noiseless as a display of ballet.

 There was a click as John heard the stage door shut behind him.